How to Remotely Sleep a Mac from Anywhere with SSH or an iPhone

 Verify everything is working by sending an email from the address you specified with the subject “Sleep now”, the Mac should sleep immediately.
 If it doesn’t work, verify the AppleScript was set up properly, and that the Rule set is configured properly and for the recipient inbox that Mail.app is configured for.
 With the ruleset shown in the screenshot above, any email sent from firstname.lastname@example.org with the subject “Sleep now” will sleep the target Mac immediately.

-Both SSH and sleep through Mail have been tested to work on Macs running OS X 10.7 Lion and OS X 10.8 Mountain Lion, though there is no technical limitation and they should function identically in earlier versions of Mac OS X as well.
+Both SSH and sleep through Mail have been tested to work on Macs running modern versions of Mac OS and Mac OS X, though there is no technical limitation and they should function identically in earlier versions of Mac OS X as well.